ankitaghorui/OpenLANE-workshop/README.md

 ### Invoking OpenLANE

-•	In order to invoke openLANE, go to openlane directory and type ```./flow.tcl –interactive```  to invoke the openlane tool
+•	In order to invoke openLANE, go to openlane directory and type ```./flow.tcl –interactive```  to invoke the openlane tool.

 ![image8](https://user-images.githubusercontent.com/78075225/106007748-a14a3a00-60dc-11eb-80cb-81b40fb1635b.JPG)

-•	./flow.tcl is the script which runs the OpenLANE flow
+•	```./flow.tcl``` is the script which runs the OpenLANE flow.
 •	OpenLANE can be run interactively or in autonomous mode.
-•	Invoking of open lane changes prompt to %
+•	Invoking of open lane changes prompt to %.
-•	The command ```%package require openlane 9.0``` imports all the packages needed to run this flow
+•	The command ```%package require openlane 9.0``` imports all the packages needed to run this flow.
 •	Next step is to prepare the design.
 The prep command is used to make file structure for our design.

 ![image9](https://user-images.githubusercontent.com/78075225/106007907-ca6aca80-60dc-11eb-9dd7-56245cae8d8e.JPG)

-•	After running this look in the openLANE_flow/designs/picro32a folder and you will see runs folder being created.
-Inside the runs folder we will have a folder with the present date and inside it we have these folders:
+•	After running this look in the ```openLANE_flow/designs/picro32a/runs/``` folder where a file dated with latest date will be.
+Inside the date folder we will have the following files:

 ![image10](https://user-images.githubusercontent.com/78075225/106007995-e40c1200-60dc-11eb-8bce-b42a6f2e72c2.JPG)

 The config.tcl file shown in this folder contains all the parameters used by OpenLANE for this specific run.

 ### Synthesis
-To run synthesis use ```%run_synthesis command```.
+To run synthesis use ```%run_synthesis``` command.
 The following picture is a snippet of synthesis completion.

 ![image11](https://user-images.githubusercontent.com/78075225/106008167-0aca4880-60dd-11eb-86b9-a84ff7bdaf26.JPG)